News about Boston Post Canes for towns in New Hampshire (NH)

 2012: Thelma Fogg is listed as Colebrook, NH’s current holder of the Boston Post cane. (via email from Steve Hoffman)

-2011: In August 2011 Catherine “Katie” Dion turned 110.
-Dion has held Derry’s Boston Post cane.
-That’s a long life, by anyone’s reckoning.
+2009: Catherine “Katie” Dion, age 107 was presented with Derry’s cane.
 It has taken her from the family farm on Canada’s Prince Edward Island and through the mills of Lawrence.
 Her family said she lived in Lawrence until age 103 and worked at the city’s vocational high school in her 70s, serving lunch to students.
 She has buried both of her children.
 She has outlived three husbands.
 (Derry News article via Steve Hoffman)

 2003: Mr. Ira C. Moore just passed away at the age of 104 and held the “original” cane since the age of 98.
 They are in the process of seeking Derry’s next oldest resident.(via email from Sandi Bissette, Jan 2003)